vergecurrency/verge/README.md

 ## Developer Notes

+The Easy Method:

+> **Note**: Sometimes linux user permissions are not set up properly, and causes failed compiling in linux.
+Please ensure your user has access or do the install from root if these problems arise.

 ```shell
 sudo rm -Rf ~/VERGE  #(if you already have it)
 sudo apt-get -y install git && cd ~ && git clone https://github.com/vergecurrency/VERGE && cd VERGE && sh go.sh